 - 2 cups heavy cream

-- 12 ounces fresh pasta fettuccine, angel hair or linguine
+- 12 ounces pasta fresh (not dried), fettuccine, angel hair or linguine

 - Bring a large pot of salted water to a boil over medium-high heat.

 - Preheat oven to 350 F.

 - Heat a large cast iron skillet over high heat.

 - Spread blackening seasoning out on a plate.
 Coat the chicken on both sides.
 Place chicken into the skillet and blacken on both sides.
 Remove skillet from stovetop and place in the oven for about 10 minutes or until the chicken reaches 165 F. Remove.

 - Melt butter in a medium saucepan over medium heat.
 Add garlic, cream, white pepper.
 Bring to a simmer, stirring often.